Kelechi-Okorie/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 File 10-top_score.sql - lists all records of the table second_table
 File 11-best_score.sql - lists all records with score >= 10 in second_table
 File 12-no_cheating.sql - updates the score of Bob to 10 in second_table
 File 13-change_class.sql removes all records with a score <= 5 in the second_table
+File 14-average.sql - computes the score average of ll records in second_table